Giovanni Pinto

-Giovanni Pinto (born 19 September 1991) is an Italian footballer who plays as a left back for club Casarano.
+Giovanni Pinto (born 19 September 1991) is an Italian professional footballer who plays as a left-back.

 Club career

 Pinto made his Serie C debut for Monopoli on 20 September 2015 in a game against Messina.

 On 3 August 2017, he signed a three-year contract with Parma.
 On 31 August 2017, he was loaned to Ascoli for the 2017–18 season with an option for purchase.

 On 31 January 2019, he joined Pescara on loan.

 He successively joined Catania in the summer 2019 transfer window.
 On 9 April 2022, he was released together with all of his Catania teammates following the club's exclusion from Italian football due to its inability to overcome a number of financial issues.

 On 29 September 2022, Pinto returned to Monopoli.

 On 19 January 2024, Pinto signed with Brindisi.